 Make sure to click on the “Save Changes” button to save your work after you’re done editing.
 Lastly, you will need to push data live to make your changes official.

-Can I use this function to create new parent/related relationships?
+Q: Can I use this Related Item Quick Edit to create new parent/related relationships?

 Now let's move onto Volume Pricing!